WVURAIL/dspira/_posts/2021-07-01-gr_radio_astro_Installation.md

 categories: ['Software Setup']
 order: 7
 meta_description: "Install the DSPIRA gr-radio_astro blocks for GNU Radio.
 Follow the repository setup and update steps to prepare your telescope software."
+equipment: "A computer with GNU Radio, Git, build tools, and the dependencies listed in the installation steps."
+preparation: "Install GNU Radio first.
+Check its version before choosing the shared-library branch, then obtain the separate classroom applications."
 ---

 The shared `gr-radio_astro` library supplies GNU Radio blocks.
 Classroom applications now come from `dspira-software`.